Last Updated on May 27, 2023 by Ellen

-Again, a tax professional should be consulted for a thorough understanding of all taxes related to property ownership, rental, and sales.
+Again, consult a tax professional for a thorough understanding of all taxes related to property ownership, rental, and sales.

 Part 4: In our experience…

 A few words about budgeting and emergency funds.
-Just like having three to six months of expenses set aside for a crisis during work years, having additional funds easily available is highly advisable for an enjoyable early retired life – especially early retired travel.
+It’s highly advisable to have easily available additional funds for an enjoyable early retired life – especially early retired travel.

 We recently urged a bog reader/questioner to have a minimum of 25% in excess funds available at all times.
 Take your estimated monthly budget, and add a quarter more.

 Expect the unexpected